Financial Resources

 SNAP

-The Supplemental Nutrition Assistance Program is the continuation of the previous federal and state food stamps program, helping low income individuals and families to pay for food at selected grocery stores.
-The guidelines are set out by the federal government, but once qualified, within 30 days you can have your benefits sent to your EBT card.
+The Supplemental Nutrition Assistance Program continues the previous federal and state food stamps program, helping low-income individuals and families to pay for food at selected grocery stores.
+The federal government sets out the guidelines, but once qualified, within 30 days, you can have your benefits sent to your EBT card.

 MCKINNEY VENTO PROGRAM

 This Albuquerque Public School program was created to help families by helping with enrollment assistance and acquiring school supplies and school uniforms.
-They also help parents and students find after-school tutoring, preschool and parental support programs, and summer reading and math programs.
-If you are experiencing homelessness, whether temporary or long-term, this program can help you with referrals to Health Care for the Homeless and obtaining access to the APS Clothing Bank.
+They also help parents and students find after-school tutoring, preschool, parental support programs, and summer reading and math programs.
+If you are experiencing temporary or long-term homelessness, this program can help you with referrals to Health Care for the Homeless and obtaining access to the APS Clothing Bank.

 TITLE I

 Depending on the percentage of economically disadvantaged people at a school, the school might qualify for Title I advantages.
-If yours or your child’s school has title 1 benefits, you can see how they are allocating the funds and use your voice to change what you think needs to be changed.
+If your or your child’s school has title 1 benefits, you can see how they allocate the funds and use your voice to change what you think needs to be changed.
 These funds are most commonly used to improve the curriculum, improve facilities, and hire more staff.

 MESILLA VALLEY PUBLIC HOUSING AUTHORITY

 This program helps low-income and underserved populations to attain affordable housing.
-They work out of Doña Ana County and the city of Las Cruces and are currently working with over 6,000 residents.
-With their substantial annual operating budget, they are able to provide hundreds of housing units and 1,627 Housing Choice Vouchers.
+They work out of Doña Ana County and Las Cruces and currently work with over 6,000 residents.
+With their substantial annual operating budget, they can provide hundreds of housing units and 1,627 Housing Choice Vouchers.

 WIC

-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) works to ensure the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children up to age five who might be at risk of malnutrition or might not have the ability to properly feed themselves or their children.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) works to ensure the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children up to age five who might be at risk of malnutrition or might not have the ability to feed themselves or their children properly.
 They do this by providing foods rich in nutrients to supplement their diets.
-This program also provides education on healthy eating and starting and maintaining good health habits, along with connecting these families with community resources and services to ensure their health and safety.
+This program also provides education on healthy eating, starting and maintaining good health habits, and connecting these families with community resources and services to ensure their health and safety.

 NEW MEXICO DEPARTMENT OF WORKFORCE SOLUTIONS

-The New Mexico Department of Workforce Solutions is a state run organization that helps to improve the state’s workforce through constant innovation and workforce development.
-They ensure that businesses in New Mexico are following fair labor practices and are providing workforce protections.
+The New Mexico Department of Workforce Solutions is a state-run organization that helps improve the state’s workforce through constant innovation and development.
+They ensure New Mexico businesses follow fair labor practices and provide workforce protection.